 Invalid Password Connection Failed

-followed by the operating system prompt.
-Note that any Out-of-Band connections to that server from other ISM applications (such as System Management) count toward the total of four connections to that server's BMC.
+This message is followed by the operating system prompt.
+Note that any Out-of-Band connections to that server from other applications (such as System Management) count toward the total of four connections to that server's BMC.